paul-ohl/EthiStyle/README.md

 enabled to read the logs
 `docker build -t ethistyle .` in the backend directory to build the backend docker image

+## TODOS

+- [ ] The login route needs to become a `get_jwt` route, it has to implement both receiving credentials, or a JWT token.
+- [ ] The token id will be saved to the database and to validate that it is allowed.
+- [ ] A "log out" and a "log everything out" routes will be implemented.